 - Male dogs have a relatively higher risk of getting bloat than female dogs.

-- Senior dogs are susceptible to dog bloat.
+- Elderly canines are susceptible to bloat.

 - Large breeds’ chances of developing bloat increase by 20% after they reach 5 years of age.